Susan T. McGrath Chair, LAWPRO Board of Directors

 Committee at RECO, he designed and implemented the RECO insurance program that offers unprecedented coverage for consumers and members of the real estate industry.

-Since his 2003 election as a Bencher of the Law Society of Upper Canada, Mr. Silverstein has served on many
+Since his 2003 election as a Bencher of the Law Society of Ontario, Mr. Silverstein has served on many

 committees, including Audit and Finance; Government Relations; Sole Practitioner and small firm task force;